 There are numerous studies that show how journaling can improve happiness and well being.
 Journaling is an essential but often challenging part of radical self care.
-I really like Brendan Buchard’s (author of the Motivational Manifesto) High Performance Planner.
-It helps strategize your to do list with self care, happiness, and life planning to help you accomplish more of your purpose and dreams.

 18 | Gratitude + Forgiveness Journals

-I’m constantly filtering through baggage and like to do so from two angles… letting go of the past that I can’t change or no longer serves me while also cultivating gratitude for all the blessing I currently have.
+I’m constantly filtering through baggage and like to do so from two angles… letting go of the past that I can’t change or no longer serves me while also cultivating gratitude for all the blessings I currently have.
 I came across these great journals and they really spoke to me.
-You can opt for just a regular notebook to jot down 3 things you are grateful for each day, but these products are kinda fun if you want more or perhaps want questions posed for you.
+You can opt for just a regular notebook to jot down 3 things you are grateful for each day, but these products are kind of fun if you want more or perhaps want questions posed for you.

 19 | Budgeting Planner

 While this may not be what you’d typically think of when your hear self care, getting on top of your finances is one of the most important tools for self care.
 If you have financial stress, it will be really hard to feel your best.
 Plus, one of the biggest reasons we can travel and play so much is that we are really good at budgeting.
 I attribute it to using no credit cards and only cash as the second biggest factor in being able to live this way.
 (The first factor is having a big enough “why” or a desire so big that you can see it, taste it, picture it, and in the end, manifest it.)
 Get a monthly budget planner like this one: